droundy/iolaus-broken/README.md

 What is Iolaus?
 ---------------

+If you're considering installing iolaus, you should first be aware that iolaus is *completely unstable* and *completely unsupported*.
+You are considering using experimental software that its author does not consider to be fit for general consumption (and has therefore never publicly announced) and has no time and little desire to make fit for your consumption.
+Not only that, but its build process depends on software that is also unstable, which is also is not yet intended for general use.

 Iolaus is a [git](http://git-scm.org) porcelain which uses some code and ideas from an older SCM I created called [darcs](http://darcs.net).
 Thus Iolaus is kin to Easy Git, Yap,